 The parcel on the east side of US 101, directly north of the bridge crossing presents another development opportunity.
-Current owners of the parcel have expressed interest in using it and the existing building as a future mixed-use milling and retail site.
 The location capitalizes on US 101 frontage and the historic use of the area, as well as its proximity to trail systems north of the Hoquarton.